hakonhagland/vscode-cli-helpers-open-file/docs/alias.rst

 =================

-If you are using the ``vscode-cli-helpers-open-file open`` command line script frequently, you may want to create a short alias for it like ``ny`` to avoid typing the full command each time.
+If you are using the ``vscode-cli-helpers-open-file open`` command line script frequently, you almost certainly want to create a short alias for each file type.
+For example, to open a new Python file and make the file executable (i.e. ``chmod +x <file>``) you could create an alias with name ``np`` or ``ny`` (for "new Python") that includes everything except the file name.
+This way, you can quickly create a new Python file by typing ``ny <filename>`` in the terminal window.
+Here is more information of how you can create an alias on different operating systems:

 Linux
 -----